ElliotGarbus/KivyScrollProject/README.md

 Other Files:
 - og_nested_verticals.py - demonstrates the kivy v2.31 nesting.
 Only parallel nesting is supported, has artifacts.
 - my_scrollview.py - attempt to support nesting with minor modificaitons to the original ScrollView.
-(Abandond)
+(Abandoned)

  The NestedScrollViewManger is not registered.
 Register if you want to use with kv.